Skip to Content

 • Average weight: 3.0–5.3 ounces (85-150 g)

-Ruddy Turnstone is a short and stocky bird with an oval body, a sturdy and slightly upturned bill, and orange legs.
+Ruddy Turnstone is a small stocky bird with an oval body, a sturdy and slightly upturned bill, and orange legs.
 Its breeding plumage features a calico-patterned back and black and white face, while non-breeding birds have a faint brown version of the pattern.

 Ruddy Turnstones breed on the shoreline in arctic regions from Alaska to Siberia, and in winter migrate to sandy coastlines and mudflats worldwide.
 If you want to see one, you should go to the beach and scan the water’s edge, especially during spring and fall.